Office: 202 Chavis Hall

 Email is the most reliable way of reaching me.

 I am originally from Australia and graduated from the University of Sydney with B.Sc.
 (Hons) in pure mathematics.
 I was awarded my Ph.D. in May 2004 from the University of Illinois, Urbana-Champaign.
 My PhD advisor was John M. Sullivan.
 From July 2004 to June 2007 I was a Benjamin Peirce Assistant Professor of Mathematics, Harvard University and from July 2007 to June 2012 I was an Assistant Professor of Mathematics at Smith College.
-I have been happily working at Washington & Lee University since July 2012, first as an assistant professor, then from July 2015 as an associate professor.
+I have been happily working at Washington & Lee University since July 2012, first as an assistant professor, from June 2015 as an associate professor, then from June 2022 as a full professor.

 - My blog Visions in Math.